cngshow/komet/README.md

 You also need Maven: https://maven.apache.org/download.cgi Place where you would like
+Add the bin directory of the created directory [apache dir] to the PATH environment variable

+Confirm with mvn -v in a new shell.

 You need to make sure you have the source code for the ISAAC-rest project on your system.